 Paris Plages provides lot of summer fun and entertainment - but it also showcases the city's increasingly green, clean, and human-friendly environment.

-After beginning back in 2002 with only one small artificial beach, Paris Plages is now a major summer attraction for locals and tourists alike - part festival, part beach, and part reflection of the city's 21st century green culture.
+After its launch in 2002 with only one small artificial beach, Paris Plages has greatly expanded and become a major summer attraction for locals and tourists alike - part festival, part beach, and part reflection of the city's 21st century green culture.

-Paris Plages is expanding to a new and exciting location, the picturesque Canal Saint-Martin in the 10th arrondissement, where you will find swimming areas, free entertainment, and relaxation on both sides of the canal.
+Paris Plages expanded last year to include a new and exciting location, the picturesque Canal Saint-Martin in the 10th arrondissement, where you will find swimming areas, free entertainment, and relaxation on both sides of the canal.

 Closest Metros to Canal Saint-Martin: Louis Blanc, Chateau Landon, and Gare de l'Est on the west side of the canal, and Juarès on the east side